IBMDecisionOptimization/do-ws-js/README.md

 ## Machine Learning (ml)

-This lbrary of functions allows you to easily run scoring of a machine learning deployed on Watson machine learning.
+This library of functions allows you to easily run scoring of a machine learning deployed on Watson machine learning.

 The URL and key for machine learning models is provided on the back end side.
 The configuration can be either passed to the routing initialization functions or included in a JSON configuration file.